Yuppiechef/simple-rabbit/README.md

 After we defined our exchanges, we'll define our echo queue and tell it that we want a consumer on that queue which will call our echo function.

 If you evaluate this, you will find that mqrules ends up just being a vector of hash-maps.
 Nothing has started yet.
+Note that this means you can conj a bunch of rules together and start them all up at once.
+Alternatively, you can just run (setup-rules) on each set of rules.

 To fire everything off, call: